whatwedo/TableBundle/Resources/doc/table-configuration.md

 ### Predefine often used filters
 Lets say your business needs to track some customers very often.
 You can predefine a filter for such situations.
-(For instance we search customers with blonde hair and a height of at least 180cm or women)
+(For instance we search customers with blonde hair and a height of at least 180cm and women)
 ```
     public function overrideTableConfiguration(DoctrineTable $table)
     {